subquery/documentation/docs/quickstart/quickstart_chains/algorand.md

 The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
 Hence, updating the GraphQL Schema file is the perfect place to start.
 It allows you to define your end goal right at the start.

-Remove all existing entities and update the `schema.graphql` file as follows, here you can see we are focussing on indexing all transactions ralated to the PLANET asset.
+Remove all existing entities and update the `schema.graphql` file as follows, here you can see we are focussing on indexing all transactions related to the PLANET asset.

 ```graphql
 type Transaction @entity {